scottbrodersen/homegym/README.md

 1. Run the build.sh script.
 2. Copy the binary from the `bin` folder to the computer that will run it.
 3. On the host computer, create an environment variable named `HOMEGYM_DB_PATH` with the path to the directory where you want the database files to be stored.
-4. Double-click the biinary to run it.
+4. Double-click the binary to run it.
 To stop it, press Ctrl+C.

 ## How To Use